basil-ladder/basil/rules.md

 =====
 * All games are 1v1.
 * Starcraft Brood War version 1.16.1 is used.
-* *No in-game time limit* is used due to technical limitations.
+* *No time limit per frame* is used due to technical limitations.
 * *Realtime limit* is 30 minutes - after that a game will be killed and the bot with lower time spend per frame (all frames > 0) will be assigned winner.
 * *Gametime limit* is 60 minutes - after which the player with the highest ingame kills+razings score will be assigned winner.
 If the score is identical, the *Realtime limit* rule applies.
 * *Draws* are only possible if bots have the same score and the same time spent per frame (almost impossible) - and are not counted as win/loss.